ronen567/just-the-docs/docs/logistic_regression.md

 If candidate hypothesis is y=1 but prediction probability p(y=1|x) is 0, then the cost is $$\infty $$. ($$-log(0)=\infty $$).
 If candidate hypothesis is y=0 and prediction probability p(y=1|x) is 1, then the cost is $$\infty $$. ($$log(0)=1$$).

-So far, the cost function behavior does make sense.
-Let's plot the cost function, and gain some visibility on it.

 Figure 7: Logistic Regression Cost Function